avikde/koduino/Ghost.md

 ~~~
 10. Click `File -> Upload`, and wait for 10-20 seconds till a success or failure message appears at the bottom.
 Sometimes if the upload fails, try just unplugging and plugging the mainboard in right after you click "Upload" and trying again. *Hint: you can also enable verbose compilation/upload output in the Arduino console from Arduino's Preferences menu.*
 11. After successfully uploading, look at the mainboard.
 The green LED should be blinking once per second

+#### 2.2.1. stm32loader bootloader

+The default bootloader (based on stm32ld) has been performing worse than the Python stm32loader program on Windows operating systems.
+If you are using Windows, and keep getting "unable to connect to bootloader" errors, try the stm32loader bootloader.
+Note, you must have Python installed--my suggested way of installing Python is on the [OpenLog page](http://avikde.me/koduino/html/class_open_log.html).

 ### 2.3.
 Programming legs